 Yes.
-If the storage device can be attached to your computer, Disk Drill can recover its data.
+If the storage device can be attached to your computer, data recovery software can recover its data.

 No. Files deleted from external storage often do not make it to the Recycle Bin and will not be recoverable with basic Windows tools.

 Yes.
 Recently deleted files are often found in the Recycle Bin and can easily be recovered.

 Does Windows 7 Continue to Hold Its Popularity?

 Note: The data and statistics presented in this section are relevant as of the last update in October 2023.

 Windows 7, despite being launched back in 2009, remains a significant presence in the desktop operating system market.
 As of September 2023, various sources have reported varying usage statistics:

 - According to NetMarketShare, Windows 7’s desktop market share increased to 22.71% in September from 22.31% in August.

 - StatCounter reported a share of 3.33% for Windows 7 in September 2023.